AdobeDocs/device-co-op.en/help/about/device-co-op-eol.md

 ## What existing capabilities and implementations can help my preparation for a cookie-less future?

-Your existing Visitor ID Service implementation powers Adobe Abnalytics' [Cross-Device Analytics (CDA)](https://experienceleague.adobe.com/docs/analytics/components/cda/overview.html) feature.
+Your existing Visitor ID Service implementation powers Adobe Analytics' [Cross-Device Analytics (CDA)](https://experienceleague.adobe.com/docs/analytics/components/cda/overview.html) feature.
 If your existing declared ID is a hashed email, this can be used to power the following capabilities:

 - Adobe Audience Manager [People-Based Destinations](https://experienceleague.adobe.com/docs/audience-manager/user-guide/features/destinations/people-based/people-based-destinations-overview.html).
 - Adobe Experience Platform Segment Match (Beta).